-In order to create some breathing room in your budget, you need to pay down any outstanding debts as soon as you can.
+To create some breathing room in your budget, you need to pay down any outstanding debts ASAP.

-The interest will compound and come back to hit you like an artillery barrage or an airstrike!
+The interest will compound and come back to hit you like a truck.

 2. Build Up Your Emergency Funds

-Like all economic downturns, we have to prepare for the worst.
+Like all economic crises, we have to prepare for the worst.

 In this case: the possibility of retrenchment.

-As a rule of thumb, it’s recommended that you have at least 6 months worth of living expenses saved up for a rainy day.
+As a rule of thumb, it’s recommended that you have at least six months’ worth of living expenses saved up for a rainy day.

 This will give you enough time to search for a new job to replace your primary source of income.

-And while you’re at it, the world is pretty unstable right now and we don’t know what might happen.
+While you’re at it, the world is very unstable now, and anything can happen.

-So it doesn’t hurt to have some emergency food supplies on hand… BUT there’s no need to hoard!
+So you might want to consider having some emergency food supplies on hand… BUT there’s no need to hoard!